 Provided that nothing is hindering the seat movement and the motors are still on, try this tip first when your power seat is acting up.
 Simply push the seat downwards with considerable pressure while at the same time moving the seat backward or forward.
 You can try the same for the side movements.

-Another simple quick fix is try holding on to the switch and try to move the seat in the desired direction.
+Another simple, quick fix is to try holding on to the switch and moving the seat in the desired direction.

 Another common reason for a stuck power seat is accumulated tension between the seat and the bolts connecting it to the rails.
-Loosening them may give the seat a maneuvering space and restore it back into action.
+Loosening them may give the seat maneuvering space and restore it to action.

-All you have to do is to push the cable back to its position.
+All you have to do is push the cable back to its position.
 You should hear a distinct click for correct positioning.
-In some cases where the cables are worn out due to entanglement between the seat and rail, you may need to replace them.
+In some cases, where the cables are worn out due to entanglement between the seat and rail, you may need to replace them.

 How To Manually Move A Power Seat: Tools You Need